INSURANCE - CAR INSURANCE

 Other types of coverage to consider

-State minimum requirements are a way to cover basic costs associated with getting into an accident, but having just liability won’t do much for you in the event that you’re the cause of the accident.
-You may want to consider adding additional types of coverage to your policy.
+State minimum requirements are a way to cover basic costs associated with getting into an accident, but having just liability won't do much for you if you cause an accident.
+We suggest considering additional types of coverage for your policy.

 Comprehensive